 - Can I see a virtual tour of the clinic, before committing?

 - Do I take part in daily activities even during detox?

 - Can I arrange a visit to the clinic, to look around, without obligation, before committing?

 - When do you expect me to start taking part in the therapy process?

-Addiction Treatment & Covid-19
+Rehab & Covid-19

-Step 3 - Rehab On A Budget
+Step 3 - What Budget Is Available For Treatment?

 Working with minimalist care, in a clinic with spartan conditions is not conducive to personal breakthroughs.
 Instead, look for alternative providers with smaller programmes, headcount, and overheads, to strike the right balance.

-Local Mutual Aid Meetings
+Mutual Aid Support

-Thousands benefit from local community groups every week.
+Community support is invaluable, at the right stage in the process.
 But for short term help for detox, you'll need professional assistance.